RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2020-06-03-paper-writing-retinanet.md

 ---
 title: "Paper writing, documentation update and RetinaNet reading"
-excerpt: "The template has been set up to administer equations"
+excerpt: "The paper is completed and RetinaNet paper is read."

 sidebar:
   nav: "docs"